vaclavsvejcar/svejcar-dev/content/drafts/2019-10-11-using-sass-with-hakyll.md

 ---
-title: Sass in Hakyll
+title: Using Sass with Hakyll
-tags: hakyll, haskell, meta
+tags: hakyll, haskell, meta, sass
 ---

 In last few years, _CSS_ changed a lot.
 Many new features were added, such as [Flexbox][css-flexbox], [Media Queries][css-media] and [animations][css-animations], but other things, such as using some kind of _variables_ or _modules_ for better organizing of source code are still not so great.
 This is where _CSS preprocessors_ come into play.
 And since I always had great experience with [Sass][sass] preprocessor, I decided to use if for this blog, written using [Hakyll][hakyll] static sites generator.